 Visit the Current Students page for information to learn about different of course modalities, remote learning resources, the advising hub, technology support, the class schedule, and more.

-Yes.
-Students, faculty, staff and visitors to the campus must complete the daily self-screening form before arriving on campus.
+No. Students, faculty, staff and visitors to the campus may use the Daily Self-Screening Form on a voluntary basis.

 Our safety measures and protocols are in place to help ensure that everyone in our community remains healthy.
 Repeated failure to comply with safety measures or protocols, including the face covering requirement, may result in a referral to the Office of Student Conduct.